pivaldi/blog.piprime.fr/hexo/source/_posts/en/when-americans-wanted-to-govern-france.md

 id: when-americans-wanted-to-govern-france
 lang: en
 description: The USA had planned to impose on France a protectorate status, governed by an Allied Military Government of Occupied Territories (AMGOT).
+categories:
-categories: [EN, Non Tech, Politique]
+- [EN, Non Tech, Politics]
 tags:
 - politics
 - USA